sdatkinson/neural-amp-modeler/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create and activate a virtual environment, then install NAM in editable mode with its test dependencies.
+On Windows, use the activation command above for your shell.
 Install any additional development tooling you need alongside it:

 .. code-block:: console